Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 Radiology nurses need to be able to juggle a lot of tasks and information at once.
 You will need to keep track of patients’ schedules, their medical histories, and any changes in their condition.
 You will need to stay up-to-date and aware of all that goes on so you can provide the best possible care for your patients.
 This means having excellent organizational skills.

-How Much Does A Radiology Nurse Make?
+How Much Does a Radiology Nurse Make?

 When deciding on becoming a radiology nurse, one of the most important factors to consider is your income.
 But just how much does a radiology nurse make?
 The average radiology nurse's salary is $106,962 a year.
 This is $8,910 a month or $51.42 an hour.